jevggenija/Jevgenija_Terka_Qwen/README.md

 - LoRA weight adjusted in the range of 0.8–1.2.
 - Scene modifiers were used for emphasis.
 - Extreme keywords were reduced for subtler outputs.

+## 8. Interpreting Generated Results

+After running the LoRA prompts, outputs may vary depending on LoRA strength, scene modifiers, and prompt specificity.
+Here's what to look for:

+### 8.1 Visual Style
+- **Color Palette:** Look for dominant reds, oranges, browns, and deep shadows.
+- **Texture:** Painterly, rough, oil-on-hardboard appearance.
+- **Lighting:** High contrast, dramatic glow, or inferno-like highlights.
+- **Composition:** Surreal, twisted, emotionally heavy cityscapes.

+### 8.2 Kraków Landmarks
+- Wawel Castle, Rynek Główny, or Vistula River may appear warped, decayed, or dystopian.
+- Modifiers like `(Wawel Castle:1.3)` help emphasize landmark recognition while keeping the LoRA’s style.

+### 8.3 Common Artifacts
+- Slightly distorted architecture or extra limbs if human figures are included.
+- Over-saturated skies or exaggerated shadows at higher LoRA strength (>1.0).
+- Cropped or out-of-frame elements if the scene is complex or prompt lacks clear framing.

+### 8.4 Adjusting Results
+- **LoRA Strength:** Reduce from 1.0 → 0.8 for subtler style.
+Increase → 1.2 for more dramatic effects.
+- **Negative Prompts:** Remove unwanted elements (e.g., modern cars, neon lights, bright colors).
+- **Scene Modifiers:** Add or adjust weights for landmarks or specific atmospheres.
+- **Prompt Simplification:** Remove overly complex keywords to reduce visual clutter.

+> By comparing multiple generations with slight prompt or weight adjustments, outputs can be refined toward a consistent Beksinski-inspired Kraków cityscape.